Frequently asked questions

 What is ASD?

 ASD stands for Autism Spectrum Disorder.
-ASD is a neurodevelopmental disorder.
-We speak of a spectrum, because there is a great diversity of alterations but which includes a common symptomatology: difficulties in social communication and patterns of repetitive, stereotyped behavior and/or inflexibility which vary depending on each person.
-They may have other associated conditions such as intellectual disability, health problems and/or language disorders.
+ASD is a neurodevelopmental condition.
+We talk about a spectrum because there is a wide variety of disorders, but it includes a common set of symptoms: difficulties in social communication and repetitive, stereotyped and/or inflexible behaviours, which vary from person to person.
+They may be accompanied by other conditions such as intellectual disability, health problems and/or language difficulties.

 How can the symptoms of autism evolve?